Peter I, Duke of Bourbon: Lieutenant in Languedoc

 On 8 August 1345 Peter was appointed by Philip VI as his lieutenant on the south-west march.
-His opponent was to be Henry, Earl of Derby (later Earl and Duke of Lancaster) who completed disembarking his army at Bordeaux the day after Peter's appointment.
+His opponent was to be Henry, Earl of Derby (later Earl and Duke of Lancaster), who completed disembarking his army at Bordeaux the day after Peter's appointment.

 Peter arrived to take up his lieutenancy in Languedoc in September.
-By then the Earl of Derby had already opened his campaign, throwing the French defences into disarray with the capture of Bergerac and the destruction of the French army present there the previous month.
+By then, the Earl of Derby had already opened his campaign, throwing the French defences into disarray with the capture of Bergerac and the destruction of the French army present there the previous month.
 Bourbon set up headquarters at Angoulême and begun an extensive recruitment campaign to raise a new army, command of which fell to the Duke of Normandy.
 However on 21 October the Earl of Derby won another crushing victory outside Auberoche over parts of this force.
 The Duke of Normandy abandoned his campaign once he heard the news.
 In early November he disbanded his army and left for the north.

 The Earl of Derby exploited the absence of a French commander in the field to lay siege to the important fortress-city of La Réole.
 Bourbon proclaimed the arrière-ban in Languedoc and the march provinces in an attempt to find troops to relieve the siege.
 However the results were poor as many of the potential recruits were still on their way home from the army just disbanded by John of Normandy.
-Attempts by John I, Count of Armagnac to raise troops from his domains in the Rouergue also produced little.
+Attempts by John I, Count of Armagnac, to raise troops from his domains in the Rouergue also produced little.
 Early January 1346 the garrison of La Réole marched away under truce.

-Winter 1346 Bourbon kept his winter quarters at the provincial capital of Agen, a city which quickly was becoming isolated as many of the lesser towns were captured or defected to the English.
-Spring however opened with the so far greatest French effort in the south-west.
-Bourbon and the Bishop of Beauvais raised a new army at Toulouse, in part financed by the Pope whose nephew had been captured by Derby the previous year, while John of Normandy brought with him a substantial number of nobles from the north including such dignitaries as the Eudes IV, Duke of Burgundy, Raoul II of Brienne, Count of Eu the Constable of France, both Marshals and the Master of Crossbowmen.
-In April Normandy laid siege to the town of Aiguillon which controlled the confluence of the Lot and the Garonne.
+In the winter of 1346, Bourbon kept his winter quarters at the provincial capital of Agen, a city which quickly was becoming isolated as many of the lesser towns were captured or defected to the English.
+Spring, however, opened with the so far greatest French effort in the south-west.
+Bourbon and the Bishop of Beauvais raised a new army at Toulouse, in part financed by the Pope whose nephew had been captured by Derby the previous year, while John of Normandy brought with him a substantial number of nobles from the north including such dignitaries as the Eudes IV, Duke of Burgundy, Raoul II of Brienne, Count of Eu, the Constable of France, both Marshals of France and the Master of Crossbowmen.
+In April, Normandy laid siege to the town of Aiguillon which controlled the confluence of the Lot and the Garonne.
 There they still remained in August when John of Normandy was urgently recalled to the north to help stop Edward III who had landed in Normandy.
 Derby exploited this with a devastating autumn campaign.
-And so the French 1346 campaign in the south ended having accomplished nothing.
+As a result, the French campaign in the south of France in 1346 ended having accomplished nothing.